dyninst/dyninst/docs/dyninstAPI/developer/hybridAnalysis.h.rst

   .. cpp:function:: void virtualFreeSizeCB(BPatch_point *point, void *)
   .. cpp:function:: void virtualFreeCB(BPatch_point *point, void *)
   .. cpp:function:: void badTransferCB(BPatch_point *point, void *returnValue)

+    - The target address is in a shared library

+      - if it's a system library don't parse at the target, but if the point was marked as a possibly non-returning indirect call, parse at its fallthrough addr and return.

+      - if the target is in the runtime library, translate to an unrelocated address and continue, but for now assert, since this translation is happening internally

+    - The point is an call

+      - if the target is new, parse at the target

+      - if the target is a returning function, parse at the fallthrough address return

+    - The point is a return instruction

+      - find the call point

+        - if the return address has been parsed as code, return

+          - if the return addr follows a call, parse it as its fallthrough edge

+          - else parse the return addr as a new function

+        - return

+    - The point is a direct transfer or an indirect jump/branch.

+      - if the point is a direct transfer

+        - remove instrumentation

+    - parse at the target if it is code

   .. cpp:function:: void signalHandlerEntryCB(BPatch_point *point, Dyninst::Address excRecAddr)
   .. cpp:function:: void signalHandlerEntryCB2(BPatch_point *point, Dyninst::Address excCtxtAddr)
   .. cpp:function:: void signalHandlerCB(BPatch_point *pt, long snum, std::vector<Dyninst::Address> &handlers)